eXascaleInfolab/resmerge/README.md

 # resmerge - Resolution Level Clusterings Merger with Filtering

-Merges multiple cluster resolutions / hierarchy levels into the single collection, i.e. flattens the input hierarchy / resolutions specified by the files and / or directories.
-Only unique clusters independent of the nodes order are saved into the output file with optional filtering by the clusters size and node base synchronization.
+*Merges multiple clustering resolutions / hierarchy levels into the single flat collection*, i.e. flattens the input hierarchy / resolutions specified by the files and / or directories.
+Also, can be used to *clean up a single clustering* (collection of clusters) deduplicating and optionally filtering out clusters and nodes by the specified criteria.
+Only the unique clusters independent of the nodes order are saved into the output file with optional filtering by the clusters size and node base synchronization.
+The order of nodes of in the input clusters is retained.
+The execution is extremely fast, O(N).
 `resmerge` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.

 Author (c)  Artem Lutov <artem@exascale.info>